 top of page

-Is this battle sibling rivalry or parental choice?
+Is this power of attorney battle sibling rivalry or is it parental choice?

 Dear Mr. Premack: My mother is 91 and lives about five hours from here.
 My sister has durable power of attorney and I am backup agent.
 My brother lives with her and is draining her of all her money.
 Can he legally get my mother to go and change him to have power of attorney? – NF